david-fletcher/sprite-shrink/README.md

 ![hero image](./assets/hero.png)

-Don't let the name fool you!
 This is an Aseprite extension that allows you to quickly stage a single cel of an animation to be shrunk or grown across a number of frames.
 Currently there are two animation modes available: `Linear` and `Cubic`!

 ## How to Use Sprite Shrink